 - Dispensary: An entity licensed by the commission authorized to dispense and sell medical cannabis at dispensing sites to registered qualified patients and registered caregivers.

-- Integrated Facility Licensed: An entity licensed by the commission authorized to perform the functions of a cultivator, processor, secure transporter, and dispensary.
+- Integrated Facility License: An entity licensed by the commission authorized to perform the functions of a cultivator, processor, secure transporter, and dispensary.

 - Secure Transporter: An entity licensed by the commission authorized to transport cannabis or medical cannabis from one licensed facility or site to another licensed facility or site.